SantFdez/dev-picoyplaca-javascript/README.md

 ### Test Full-Stack App

 One you are running the application, you can open the server with any web browser at `localhost:4000` .
 The App will show you a simple form.
-Fill the information keeping the established format and see if that specific vehicle given can be on road.
+Fill the information keeping the established format and see if that specific given vehicle can be on road.

 ## API

-Below is a list of API endpoints with their respective input and output.
+Below is the API endpoint with their respective input and output.
 Please note that the application needs to be running for the following endpoints to work.
 For more information about how to run the application, please refer to [run the application](#run-the-application) section above.